kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 | CronJob                            | -       | -       | -           | -         | -               | -         | -      | -        |

 #### Progressing
-Kubernetes marks a DaemonSet or Stateful as `progressing` when:
+Individual workload controllers mark a DaemonSet or Stateful as `progressing` when:
 - The DaemonSet or StatefulSet is created
 - The DaemonSet or StatefulSet is scaling up or scaling down
 - New DaemonSet or StatefulSet pods become Ready or available

 #### Complete
-Kubernetes marks a DaemonSet, ReplicaSet or Stateful as `complete` when it has the following characteristics:
+Individual workload controllers mark a DaemonSet, ReplicaSet or Stateful as `complete` when it has the following characteristics:

 - All of the replicas/pods associated with the DaemonSet or StatefulSet have been updated to the latest version you've specified, meaning any updates you've requested have been completed.
 - All of the replicas/pods associated with the DaemonSet, ReplicaSet or StatefulSet are available.